zzulueta/mslearn-ai-agents/Instructions/03-agent-custom-functions.md

 # Use a custom function in an AI agent

-In this exercise you will explore creating an agent that can use custom functions as a tool to complete tasks.
+In this exercise you'll explore creating an agent that can use custom functions as a tool to complete tasks.

 You'll build a simple technical support agent that can collect details of a technical problem and generate a support ticket.